MilonLemon/Corda/README.md

 * As a user, you can check from which libraries you borrowed which book.

-So after entering with the right user node, you need to go to this adress:
+So after entering with the right user node, you need to go to this address:

 http://localhost:10050/borrowedBooks